dxps/fullstack-rust-axum-dioxus-rwa/frontend/readme.md

 1. Install [Dioxus CLI](https://github.com/DioxusLabs/cli) to be able to use `dioxus` utility command.<br/>
    Needed for doing the build and running in _dev mode_.
+   Install the git version of it (using `cargo install --git https://github.com/DioxusLabs/cli`).
 2. Run the initial build using `dioxus build`.

 <br/>